MichiHo/studienprojekt/README.md

 -   The **ADE20k-index**, i.e. the file `index_ade20k.pkl`, shipped with ADE20k (and also [here](http://groups.csail.mit.edu/vision/datasets/ADE20K/toolkit/index_ade20k.pkl)) which contains metadata about the dataset, including classnames and occurences, which can be used without the dataset itself to query its statistics.
 -   The **ADE20k dataset** itself, obtainable via a 5.6GB download from https://groups.csail.mit.edu/vision/datasets/ADE20K (access must first be requested and an account created).
--   The **classes_new** file is created by `additional_dataset_stats.py` and contains more accurate stats of which class can be part of which, and how often that is the case.
+-   The **ade_stats** file is created by `create_ade_stats.py` and contains more accurate stats, like of which classes a class can be part of which, and how often that is the case.
+It is a more accurate alternative to the `objects.txt` file shipped with ADE20k
 -   The **general configuration**, containing the classes with name, id, scene and color loaded from `classes.json`, which happens by including `conf.py` automatically.
 -   The **ADE-specific configuration**, containing the synonyms and parent constraints and the classnames, for re-annotating ADE20k.
 By splitting the configurations, the classnames, colors and indices can be changed independently of the datasets to re-annotate.